The Slow Movement of Pandemic Care

-Some of the things that potentially trigger the zaps and pain at the back of my head are tiredness and fatigue.
+Some of the things that potentially trigger the zaps and pain at the back of my head are tiredness and Overview Fatigue is one of the most common symptoms in mid-l....
 However, I can’t be sure of this at all.
 I’ve woken up in the middle of the night with zapping at the back of my head on a few occasions, and it tends to be after a dream.
 I also thought that maybe stress is a trigger, but again, I don’t always get them when I’m stressed.

 Getting An Appointment